 How much you pay for your renters insurance premiums are based on a number of factors: some being your address, cost of personal belongings, and claims history.
 While renters insurance only costs a couple hundred dollars a year on average, there are also opportunities to save more money with Kansas renters insurance discounts.

-- Multi-Policy: Save when you combine policies like auto, home, and renters.
+- Multi-Policy: Save when you combine policies like auto insurance, home, and life insurance with your renters insurance.

 - No Prior Claims: If you haven’t ever filed a claim, you’ll save on your rental insurance premium.